Skip to main content

 If you have columns with the Latitude and Longitude, you may map them by clicking the crosshairs icon:

 Note.
-If your mapped both your Address and coordinates, Mapsly will use coordinates whenever they are not empty, and the Address otherwise.
+If you have mapped both your Address and coordinates, Mapsly will use coordinates whenever they are not empty, and the Address otherwise.
 Mapping the GPS coordinates would also enable the Move command in the record's map popup.

 More useful articles